FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 User migrations are unique when compared to other migrations.

 Users are a key component of most applications, and represent real, live people.
 People who tend to be angry when they can't log in to applications.

-User data is that it's protected in ways other data are not.
+It's protected in ways other data are not.
 Similar to payment information, user data has legal protections unlike most other forms of data.
 Additionally, user passwords are hashed.
 Unlike encrypted data, hashes are one way.
-When you move user data, that password by design hidden in a hash.
+When you move user data, their password is hidden in a hash.
 This means that you have to know the hashing mechanism to allow a user to sign in.

 User data is also often commonly stored in more than one datastore.
 Almost every application needs the concept of a 'user', so as an organization grows and applications are added, user data grows more and more fragmented.